open-education-hub/web-security/07-framework-api-vulnerabilities/README.md

 ## Broken Function Level Authorization

-Although different than Broken Object Level Authorization (described above), exploitation of this issue requires the attacker to send API requests to endpoints that they should not have access to, yet are exposed to anonymous users or regular, non-privileged users.
+Although different from Broken Object Level Authorization (described above), exploitation of this issue requires the attacker to send API requests to endpoints that they should not have access to, yet are exposed to anonymous users or regular, non-privileged users.
 These types of flaws are often easy to find and can allow attackers to access unauthorized functionality.
 For example, administrative functions are prime targets for this type of attack.

 **Example Attack Scenario:**